reinhardliess/phrase-hunter-game/readme.md

     * Background color showing a chosen letter on the on-screen keyboard is matched with the win color (slightly different shade)
     * Background color showing a wrong letter on the on-screen keyboard is matched with the lose color (slightly different shade)
 * Animations
-    * Created help message with fade-in/fade-out that both the physical and on-screen keyboard can be used to select a letter
+    * Created help message with fade-in/fade-out letting the player know that both the physical and on-screen keyboard can be used to select a letter
     * If selecting a wrong letter, a heart is faded out down and the remaining hearts are moved to the left - reminiscent of some old-school video games (instead of changing the background image to `lostHeart.png`).
     * If all phrases are guessed correctly a congratulation message is zoomed in
 * Styles